The University has changed its name. Read more about the renaming of the Ryerson University.

 An excellent command of spoken and written English is essential for success in law school.
 If your first language is not English and your postsecondary education is or was in a language other than English, proof of English-language proficiency may be required.

-Applicants will be contacted directly if additional documentation is required.
+We will contact you directly if additional documentation is required.

 Admission Categories